 Anchoring your days with one or two consistent practices that signal safety, keeps you grounded.
 Structure supports freedom when it’s compassionate, not controlling.

-Nourish the Nervous System
+Nourish the Neural System

 Chronic uncertainty can keep the body in fight-or-flight.
-You need to practice nervous-system regulation: techniques like humming, slow breathing, and time in nature.
+You need to practice neural-system regulation: techniques like humming, slow breathing, and time in nature.
 Limiting the overconsumption of news or social media during sensitive phases clears the mind from negativity.
 Balance productivity with rest—rest is not regression.
 Regulation is resilience.

 Lean Into Support & Community